xrzhuang/mapsapi/README.md

 ## Setup

 Clone the workshop repository and `cd workshop-ws-04-23-maps`.
 Then run `yarn install` (this may take a second).
 We need to install all the dependencies from the package.json file.
-Then run `yarn start` to make sure everything's looking good :sunglasses:

 :rocket: We're using a different "starter-pack."
 This one is called **create react app** and it's used by front end developers to quickly create a complete react development environment.
 Though our starter pack is great, this one has a few more things we're going to need.